abinjohn123/hashnode-backup/clclqfsg7000008lbher7fe2f.md

 There are two things to note here -

-1. The logic behind the conversion is not important on the grand scale of the application's functionality.
-We just need to get the converted value.

-2. The conversion is being handled by a third-party API whose design and implementation are not in our control.
+1. The conversion is being handled by a third-party API whose design and implementation are not in our control.
 The API developers could change the URL, how the queries are sent etc, and that would break the function.

-3. This function has the potential to be reused in future projects where currency handling is required.
+2. This function has the potential to be reused in future projects where currency handling is required.

 Because of these reasons, it is a good idea to move this piece of code into a separate, independent file.
 The advantages are